la-zuniga/rna-seq/README.md

 Results are written to the directory specified by --outdir and include:

-FastQC / MultiQC reports — HTML quality summaries STARsolo outputs — BAM files, count matrices, and alignment logs Scanpy objects — Filtered, preprocessed, and annotated .h5ad files at each stage DE results — Pseudobulk differential expression tables (when --run_de is enabled) Pathway analysis — Enrichment results from DE gene sets (when --run_de is enabled)
+FastQC / MultiQC reports: HTML quality summaries

+STARsolo outputs: BAM files, count matrices, and alignment logs

+Scanpy objects: Filtered, preprocessed, and annotated .h5ad files at each stage

+DE results: Pseudobulk differential expression tables (when --run_de is enabled)

+Pathway analysis: Enrichment results from DE gene sets (when --run_de is enabled)